dazzitcorp/oldto/README.md

 [![Screen recording of OldTO](https://img.youtube.com/vi/krW-wl7gACA/0.jpg)][youtube]

-While the OldTO is no longer hosted by Sidewalk Labs, the source code is all available in this repo and it is possible to run it yourself.
-The instructions below describe how to do this.
+While the OldTO is no longer hosted by Sidewalk Labs, the source code was available in a repo.
+This revival is based on that code.

 ## How it works